Joel Roston is a composer, producer, sound designer, guitar player, and teacher living in Boston, MA.

 In 2016-2017, Joel released a two-EP set of embellished, electronic arrangements of Civil War songs, Domain Vol. 1 and Domain Vol. 2, followed by 2018’s Day Owl, an album of personal napping music, which was released digitally by Joyful Noise Recordings.
 In 2019, Joel released Zynthetic Zketches Vol. 1, an EP of analogue-synthesizer sketches/explorations, followed by 2020’s Zynthetic Zketches Vol. 2

-Joel has played in, composed for, and toured with his own bands, Big Bear and Beautiful Weekend, as well as other projects including Tyondai Braxton‘s Wordless Music Group, Man Forever, Evan Ziporyn’s Critical Band, MIT’s Balinese Gamelan ensemble Gamelan Galak Tika, Glenn Branca’s 100-guitar ensemble for “Symphony No. 13 Hallucination City,” and Kevin Micka’s Animal Hospital Ensemble.
+Joel has played in, composed for, and toured with his own bands, Big Bear and Beautiful Weekend, as well as other projects including Tyondai Braxton‘s Wordless Music Group (in collaboration with the LA Philharmonic, the BBC Symphony Orchestra, and the The London Sinfonietta), Man Forever, Evan Ziporyn’s Critical Band, MIT’s Balinese Gamelan ensemble, Gamelan Galak Tika, Glenn Branca’s 100-guitar ensemble for Symphony No. 13 (Hallucination City), and Kevin Micka’s Animal Hospital Ensemble.

 Joel is a partner and composer at Titlecard Music and Sound, a music composition and sound-making company based in Boston, MA.